owncloud-archive/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-3.png

 6. Click Update, and carefully read the messages.
 If there are any problems it will tell you.
-The most common issue is directory permissions; see the **Setting Strong Directory Permissions** section of :doc:`../installation/installation_wizard`.
+The most common issue is directory permissions; see :ref:`setting_strong_permissions`.
 Otherwise you will see a message about checking your installation, making a backup, and moving files:

 .. figure:: ../images/updater-4.png